Corb3nik/Hackfest2017-Challenges/README.md

  - (100 points) Automated Reversing
  - (300 points) RC LIFE
  - (400 points) The Impossible Quiz
+ - (500 points) PHP Litter Box

 With the exception of the `Automated Reversing` challenge, each challenge is a docker container and can be deployed with the `docker-compose up` command.

-Each folder has a `readme.md` file containing the solution.
+Each folder has a `readme.md` file containing the solution (except PHP Litter Box).

-### [Coming soon]

-Since nobody solved The PHP Litter Box (500 points), I've decided to host the challenge on [RingZer0Team](https://ringzer0team.com) instead so you can give it another try.